wraythz/LunarHub/README.md

 # Where's the source code?
 In the discord (Not released yet, not my fault if you think this is a RAT lmao)

+# Why does VirusTotal mark this as Trojan?
+To be completely honest, I am unsure.
+If you would like, view the Source Code in the Discord.
+If you really want to go deep into it, uncompile it.
+It's only a batch file, so it shouldn't be difficult.
+It may be because of the Compiler, etc. If you find any potential reason as to why, please make a ticket in the Discord.